chinmoyrp/countries/README.md

         npm install
         npm run dev

-        [frontend will be on localhost:3000]
+    Note: frontend will be on localhost:3000

-5. Following are the valid field names for search: id, countryname, capital, population

-6. Search query is case sensitive.

-6. E.g. countryname:Nepal

 OPTION 2: